shasanamin/shasanamin.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Attending NeurIPS-2023 and presenting work on Support Vector Effect in DNNs.
+Attending NeurIPS to present work on Support Vector Effect in DNNs.